suryaprakp/Azure-arm-templates/ctx-vw-HA-LBs/README.md

 - Availability set for HA
 - External LB ( Standard SKU ) - WAN endpoint to the internet
 - Internal LB ( Standard SKU ) - LAN gateway internal to VNET
+- Ip Forwarding enabled to intercept packets not destined to adapter
+- VM's with managed disks
 - SKU specific VM including per hour licensing
-- VM's with managed disks
 - Security groups associated with adapters depending on the traffic patterns

 In case of Standalone mode, This template creates:
 - 1 SD-WAN vm with 3 subnet for management,LAN,WAN
 - UI associated with Azure portal ( createUidefinition )
 - VM with managed disk
+- Gateway deployment in VNET
+- Ip Forwarding enabled to intercept packets not destined to adapter
 - SKU specific VM including per hour licensing
-- Gateway deployment in VNET
 - Security groups associated with adapters depending on the traffic patterns